dktn/ch-otp-task/README.md

 6. There are sending and waiting stages.
 The end of waiting stage is when the nodes are killed.
 How to announce the end of sending stage?
 Can master program send a special message to all nodes, or the nodes themselves should announce the end mutually?
 Or maybe it does not really matter?

 7. Since master node knows all slaves I'm currently initiating slave senders with the list of nodes so they can know who to send to and how many nodes exist.
 Is it acceptable?
 Or should I additionally implement some kind of node discovery?

-8. The implementation and improvements to the solution seem to be never ending task, so the more general question is when to stop.